vherolf/labelmaker/README.md

 Labelmaker is a very simple Flask/Python3 webapp to generate/print labels and tapes with the DYMO LabelWriter® Duo 450.
 The DYMO Labelwriter® Duo 450 works well under Linux/MacOSX with CUPS.

-Idea is to make a webapp that generate dynamic pdfs (in lengths) with fixed height for Tapes. and send it to printer with the lpr command
+The idea is to make a webapp that generate dynamic pdfs (in lengths) with fixed height for Tapes. and send it to printer with the lpr command

 e.g.